MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 ### Add SQL Server VMs to Contoso domain

 1. Contoso adds `SQLAOG1` and `SQLAOG2` to the `contoso.com` domain.
-1. On each VM, they install the Windows Failover Cluster feature and tools.
+1. On each VM, install the Windows Failover Cluster feature and tools.

 ### Set up the cluster